The Second Wife’s Story

 • Small Pox

-• Midwifery in Deseret Territory
+• Midwifery in Deseret or Utah Territory

 Thanks in advance for your interest and input!
 I hope we can make this a successful community effort.